Writing Process Blog Tour!

 The Devil’s in the Historical Details, Part I: Books and Libraries

 So I’m writing a book set in 5C Alexandria.
 I know the plot and my characters intimately.
-I’m typing away at the seduction scene when I think, “Did they have underwear back then?
-If so, what was it like?”
+I’m typing away at the seduction scene when I think, “Did they have underwear back then or go commando?
+If they did, what was it like?”
+What about outerwear?
 I know the handsome hero doesn’t unzip his pants but does he unbutton, unbuckle, untie, unwrap?
 Of course I could finesse this with a sentence like, “He dropped his garments onto the floor.”
 But it won’t be long before readers get impatient with generalities because the devil is in the historical details.

 (more…)